aclifton-pillar/react-native-with-ci/README.md

 e2e/UI test, a Gradle build for running tests, and workflows for running them in Github Actions.
 Plunder this repository and adapt to your project as needed.

+## Installation

+Start with `npm install`, obviously.
+Consider using the gradle build files to install other dev tools, or at least to see what else you might need.

+## Try it out

+Treat it like any other react-native app.
+Then, run Metro Bundler and the application: npm run ios or npm run android.
+Click buttons and stuff.

+## Run tests

+`npm test` or course but check out those Gradle tasks!
+Try `./gradlew iosTest` and `./gradlew androidTest`.

+## CI with Github Actions

+Working sample workflows are in `.github`.

 ## However

 Running an android emulator for detox tests on Github Actions is still being worked on, what you